-If your skin has a reaction to soap, such as itching, you may want to stop using soap and use apple cider vinegar instead, particularly in the bath.
+If your skin has a reaction to soap, such as itching, you may want to stop using soap and use organic apple cider vinegar instead, particularly in the bath.
 Vinegar is a natural deodorizer and acid balance restorer.
 Just add one cup of vinegar to your bath water and let it soak into the pores for at least twenty minutes.

 If you have an itchy scalp, try dipping your hairbrush in a glass of water with one-teaspoon vinegar enough times to get your hair wet.
 This will not only help reduce itching but it will make your hair soft and easy to manage.
 One caution: Vinegar may straighten perms.

 For skin blemishes

 Vinegar helps soften skin and restore the skin’s natural acid mantle.
 It is a great rinse for blemished skin.
 Steam the face with lavender to cleanse the skin.
 Bring a pan of water to a boil, put a small handful of lavender flowers in the water, and remove from the heat.
 Hold your head over the pan and drape a towel over your head to allow the lavender-enhanced steam to loosen the grease and dirt.
 Then, take a cotton ball drenched in vinegar and lightly pat on the skin.
 Repeat this twice.
 Then pat on vinegar that has been chilled in the refrigerator, to close the pores and tone the skin.